What’s it all about?

 The theme of this year’s Refugee Festival Scotland is ‘storytelling’ and we have collated 5 stories told by people seeking and offering sanctuary to inspire conversation and prayer in the days leading up to Sanctuary Sunday.
 They will be posted on our social media channels every day between 20 and 24 June and can also be downloaded as a complete set here.
 Please feel encouraged to use them in your mid-week prayers, discussions, devotions and bible studies.

 Sanctuary Sunday Worship Material

-Together with refugees, asylum seekers and local churches we have produced a weekly worship resource for Sanctuary Sunday.
+Together with refugees, asylum seekers, local churches and the Church of Scotland we have produced a weekly worship resource for Sanctuary Sunday.
 Weekly Worship offers individuals and congregations a range of suggested material which can be used to develop worship for Sunday services.
 You’ll find reflections on bible passages, sermon ideas, personal stories, song suggestions and prayers for Sanctuary Sunday in this resource.
 The contributions in this weekly worship material have all been written by people who have personal, lived experience of having to flee their home country and finding refuge in Scotland; or of people with lived experience of welcoming refugees and asylum seekers in their congregations and communities.

 Online Church Service and videos

-A full ecumenical online service and a series of individual videos that can be used as part of your local Sanctuary Sunday service are available to stream YouTube.
+A full ecumenical online service and a series of individual videos that can be used as part of your local Sanctuary Sunday service are available to stream YouTube (recorded in 2021).
 These include all elements of a service (songs, prayers, readings and a sermon).
 In addition, you might want to stream a video recorded by Welcome Churches during your church services on Sanctuary Sunday.
-The Church in Wales has produces an activity resource for children which you can download here, and CTBI collated some bible reflections for refugee week.
+Justice and Peace Scotland has produced an activity resource for children in schools which you can download here, and CTBI collated some bible reflections for refugee week.